 - Wind River Linux*.
 With built-in certifiable security capabilities and portability, Wind River* provides an IoT embedded Linux platform for hardware.

-- Intel hardware-based security technologies.
-Capabilities such as secure boot, trusted execution environment (TEE), and Intel® Enhanced Privacy ID (Intel® EPID) provide security to the platform at the hardware level.
+- Intel® Security Essentials.
+Hardware root of trust, capabilities such as secure boot, trusted execution environment (TEE), and Intel® Enhanced Privacy Identifier (Intel® EPID) provide security to the platform at the hardware level.

-- Intel® architecture processors.
-Intel® Quark™ system on a chip (SoC) and the Intel Atom® processor, Intel® Core™ processor, and Intel® Xeon® processor families provide high performance and scalability.
+- Intel® processors.
+Intel® Quark™ system on a chip (SoC) and the Intel® Atom™, Intel® Core™, and Intel® Xeon® processor families provide high performance and scalability.

 Device and security management